Chicken and Shrimp Jambalaya Dip

 4.7 from 7 votes

-Hot and Cheesy Jambalaya Dip is one of the best Cajun appetizers.
+Hot and cheesy Jambalaya Dip is one of the best Cajun appetizers.
 It’s loaded with chicken, shrimp, and a spicy kick!
 Everyone will love this Mardi Gras food as an addition to your Fat Tuesday party menu or as a game day snack.
 Get your chips and veggies ready!

 The classic New Orleans dish is transformed into a cheesy game day snack or one of your favorite Mardi Gras food ideas or Cajun appetizers.
 It’s loaded with chicken, sausage, shrimp, and bold spice.
 And let’s not forget all the cheese.

 Combine the Holy Trinity of onions, celery, and bell peppers with the traditional combination of chicken, andouille sausage, shrimp.
 Kick it up with Cajun seasoning, and stir the jambalaya mixture into a creamy blend of cream cheese, Greek yogurt, and melted Monterey Jack and cheddar.
+In no time at all, you’ll have a baked dip that is cheesy, melty, and delicious!

 • Olive oil